-Although it is recognized that the destruction of Jewish lives during the Holocaust in impossible to repair, the governments of various countries which took part in the atrocities have set aside monies to compensate and help provide relief for the victims.
+Although it is recognized that the destruction of Jewish lives during the Holocaust is impossible to repair, the governments of various countries which took part in the atrocities have set aside monies to compensate and help provide relief for the victims.
 “Reparations” is the general terms used to refer to the funds made available to survivors for compensation and restitution.

 How can I access these funds?

-The Conference on Material Claims Against Germany (Claims Conference) is the organization that has worked since 1951 to negotiate with various governments, including Germany, Austria, Hungary, Switzerland and others to obtain reparations that provide “a small measure of justice for victims of Nazi persecution.”
+The Conference on Jewish Material Claims Against Germany (Claims Conference) is the organization that has worked since 1951 to negotiate with various governments, including Germany, Austria, Hungary, Switzerland and others to obtain reparations that provide “a small measure of justice for victims of Nazi persecution.”
 The Claims Conference makes grants and allocations to organizations that can, in turn, assist survivors to apply for these funds and obtain social services that may help them meet various needs, including assistance in applying for compensation and restitution.
 JFCS is the social service organization in northern Palm Beach County that has been funded by the Claims Conference to assist survivors of the Shoah residing in our community.

-It can be overwhelming to sort through the list of various funds available to compensate and provide restitution for survivors, and to applying for them.
+It can be overwhelming to sort through the list of various funds available to compensate and provide restitution for survivors, and to apply for them.
 Our expert staff at JFCS can assist survivors with the application process and help with the emotional experience of having to document specific details in order to determine eligibility.

 Who is eligible?